The real and imaginative adventures of Dennis Spielman

 Tales Unveiled is a production of The Show Starts Now Studios and is produced by me, Dennis Spielman.
 The voice of Sam Saxton is Dennis Spielman.
 The voice of Professor Geoff DeRoot is Jeff Provine.

 If you love what we’re doing, want us to keep being artist owned and patron supported, click here.
-In return, you can get bonus content, including early access to various shows!
+In return, you can get bonus content, including early access to other shows I produce.

 Thank you for listening to Tales Unveiled!
 We would love it if you would leave a rating and review of the show on your favorite podcast provider.
 Your reviews do help other people discover the show and get noticed by the providers for possible collection features.